 - 2 tablespoons Beef Broth

-- 8-10 Taco Shells use hard or soft tacos
+- 8-10 Taco Shells hard taco shells, flour tortillas, or corn tortillas

 Instructions

-- Make the seasoning mix: add the chili powder, salt, garlic powder, onion powder, cumin and black pepper to a small bowl.
-Stir to combine.
+- Make the seasoning mix.
+Add the chili powder, salt, garlic powder, onion powder, cumin, and black pepper to a small bowl.

-- Stir, arrange in a single layer again and cook for 2 – 3 minutes until browned.
-Stir and break up any large pieces with a wooden spoon or spatula.
+- Stir well and continue cooking for another 2-3 minutes until browned.
+Stir occasionally and break up any large pieces with a wooden spoon or spatula.

-- Add the tomato sauce and beef broth, stir well to combine.
-Lower the heat to medium-low, cover and cook about 15 minutes, stirring occasionally.
+- Add the tomato sauce and beef broth.
+Stir well to combine.
+Lower the heat to medium-low, cover the skillet, and cook for 15 minutes, stirring occasionally.

-- Serve with warm tortillas, hard taco shells and your favorite taco toppings.
+- Serve the ground beef with hard or soft taco shells and your favorite toppings.

 Leave a Reply